 Check out the rest of this guide to determine who needs a sales tax permit, what products and services are taxable, how to register for a permit, and reporting requirements.

 Who needs a sales tax permit in Minnesota?

 A business must register for a sales tax permit in Minnesota when:

-- Selling products and taxable services in Minnesota
+- Selling tangible items and/or taxable services in Minnesota

 - Employees (including sales representatives or agents) are working in Minnesota